LoftyerLK/LoftyerLK.github.io/index.md

 Here is **Kai Lin (林凯)**.<br>

-An Associate Professor, Master's Supervisor, Executive Committee Member of the Internet of Things Special Committee of CCF.
+An Associate Professor of Qingdao University of Science and Technology, Master's Supervisor, Executive Committee Member of the Internet of Things Special Committee of CCF.

 ---